nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 If &lsquo;width&rsquo; is zero, the horizontal scaling value is set equal to the vertical scaling value, and vice versa.

-If &lsquo;type&rsquo; is FT_SIZE_REQUEST_TYPE_SCALES, &lsquo;width&rsquo; and &lsquo;height&rsquo; are interpreted directly as 16.16 fractional scaling values, without any further modification, and both &lsquo;horiResolution&rsquo; and &lsquo;vertResolution&rsquo; are ignored.
+If &lsquo;type&rsquo; is FT_SIZE_REQUEST_TYPE_SCALES, &lsquo;width&rsquo; and &lsquo;height&rsquo; are interpreted directly as 16.16 fractional scaling values, without any further modification, and both `horiResolution` and `vertResolution` are ignored.

 <hr>